rule

 Text 5-6

-Of Gâdhi there was the daughter Satyavatî who by the brahmin Ricîka was requested to be his wife, but not considering him fit replied King Gâdhi that son of Bhrigu: 'Please deliver me as a dowry to this daughter of the Kus'a dynasty we belong to, one thousand horses as brilliant as the light of the moon with each one black ear.
+From Gâdhi there was the daughter Satyavatî who by the brahmin Ricîka was asked to be his wife, but not considering him fit king Gâdhi said to that son of Bhrigu: 'Please deliver me as a dowry for this daughter of the Kus'a dynasty that we belong to, one thousand horses as brilliant as the light of the moon with each one black ear.'

 Text 7

-Thus requested understood the sage the point he made and went he to where Varuna was from where he brought and delivered those horses.
-Thereafter he married the beautiful daughter.
+With that being said the sage understood what he had in mind.
+He went to the abode of Varuna from where he brought and delivered the horses.
+Then he married the beautiful daughter.

 Text 8